rjfarmer/gfort2py/tests/README.md

-# How many tests do we actually?
+# How many tests do we actually need?

 The main difficulty in writing gfort2py is handling the huge number of combinations of options that are available in Fortran.
 If we consider a simple integer: How many different ways can we declare an integer?